RESTful web-services in JSIDPlay2

 Use trusted certificate

-First lets make the Apache2 web-server secure, which is very easy with Let’s Encrypt, these days.
+First, let’s make the Apache2 web-server secure, which is straightforward with Let’s Encrypt, these days.

 sudo apt-get install software-properties-common